Visit www.gvsu.edu/lakerstogether for more.

 The university provides opportunities for positive interfaith engagement around the religious, spiritual, and secular diversity of students, staff members, and faculty members.
 The aim of this work is to foster a campus climate inclusive of various identities and communities, to ensure that students are able to develop their worldviews in an affirming environment, and to promote an open and pluralist understanding of our increasingly diverse schools, workplaces, and communities.

 Some of the religious and interfaith services and resources at Grand Valley:

-An inclusive prayer and meditation space located in Kirkhof Room 2243, available as an open, silent space for all students, staff members, and faculty members.
+- An inclusive prayer and meditation space located in 2243 Kirkhof Center, available as an open, silent space for all students, staff members, and faculty members.

-Campus Interfaith Services are provided through the Division of Inclusion and Equity and supported by the Kaufman Interfaith Institute.
-Information on campus interfaith efforts can be found at www.gvsu.edu/inclusion/interfaith, and information on community interfaith efforts can be found at www.gvsu.edu/interfaith.
-Katie Gordon, Campus Interfaith Services coordinator and Kaufman institute program manager, can be reached by calling (616) 331-5702 or emailing firstname.lastname@example.org.
+Campus Interfaith Resources are provided through the Division of Inclusion and Equity and supported by the Kaufman Interfaith Institute.
+Information on campus interfaith efforts can be found at www.gvsu.edu/campusinterfaith, and information on community interfaith efforts can be found at www.gvsu.edu/interfaith/.
+Katie Gordon, Campus Interfaith Resources coordinator and Kaufman Interfaith Institute program manager, can be reached by calling (616) 331-5702 or emailing firstname.lastname@example.org.

-The mission of the Grand Valley Women's Center is to create meaningful learning about women and gender and to advocate for gender justice through the education, engagement, and empowerment of women students and the greater Grand Valley community.
+The mission of the Gayle R. Davis Center for Women and Gender Equity is to create meaningful learning about women and gender and to advocate for gender justice through the education, engagement, and empowerment of women students and the greater Grand Valley community.
 The center creates an environment where students and faculty, staff, and community members can increase self-awareness about gender justice, connect with resources, apply skills through conducting research or internships, and perform service learning.

 The center works to achieve the following: